 Instead, the access to water at night makes dogs and puppies calmer way into the next day, helps to avoid whining and barking at night, etc - because puppies (and adult dogs too) are often awake at night and need to moisten their mouth (like we people need too).
 Not once the water bowl was noticeable emptier the next morning.

 Crate training puppies means to make our puppy use the crate voluntarily as its primary domicile.
 Just like children would primarily use their room when they play indoors or when they sleep.
 Nothing more, nothing less.
-We would never lock away a puppy or an adult dog - because there is no need to!
+We would never lock away a puppy or an adult dog, because there is no need to - if you do it right.

 Puppy Behavior Training